ballerina-platform/module-ballerina-auth/examples/banking-accounts-service/README.md

 ## Overview

-This guide explains how to secure an 'Banking Account Management Service' (RESTful service) with Basic Auth using File Store in Ballerina.
+This guide explains how to secure the 'Banking Account Management Service' (RESTful service) with Basic Auth using File Store in Ballerina.

-The end-user (customer), in this example, Alice, Bob, and David, interacts with the system using the web/mobile app provided.
+The end-user (customer) in this example, Alice, Bob and David, interacts with the system using the web/mobile app provided.
 This web/mobile app acts as a 'Client' on behalf of the user’s actions and calls to the 'API Gateway'.
 The 'API Gateway' routes the requests to 'Banking Service', which is responsible for processing the requests for the customer.